-• Strengths
+Strengths

-- Long-term staff provide continuity and expertise. - WACD is held in high regard by most members and partners. - Advocacy by WACD continues to be effective in garnering support for conservation programs and services. - Revenue has been increasing year-over-year for the past few years. - Services to members have increased without an increase in member dues. - Substantial financial assets assure continuation of WACD services and products during lean times. - Weaknesses - With a small number of full-time staff, the loss of one person can significantly interrupt business operations for a time. - Infrastructure throughout the organization is old or limited. - Challenges - Divisions in perspectives within our conservation community on equity and inclusion potentially affect the entire organization, from the Board of Directors to staff. - Production from the existing Plant Materials Center operation is limited to some degree by land, labor, and infrastructure. - Growth - Opportunities abound for increasing sales of native plants if limiting factors can be addressed. - Diversifying revenue streams may help increase overall revenue and provide additional resiliency to the organization.
+- Long-term staff provide continuity and expertise. - o WACD is held in high regard by most members and partners. - Advocacy by WACD continues to be effective in garnering support for conservation programs and services. - o Revenue has been trending upward over the past few years. - o Services to members have increased without an increase in member dues. - Substantial financial assets assure the continuation of WACD services and products during lean times.

+Weaknesses

+- With a small number of full-time staff, the loss of one person can significantly interrupt business operations for a time. - o Infrastructure throughout the organization is old or limited. - Cost of operations has increased.